weiqingting/weiqingting/README.md

 ### Hi there 👋

+I'm working at Alibaba now and living in NanJing

+I'm a frontend developer with some years working experience

+I'm interested in JavaScript

 <!--
 **weiqingting/weiqingting** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.